-Excel – Organisations traditionally used (and many still do) time-intensive manual processes such as Excel, to keep track of an ever-expanding product data bank.
-But given the complexities involved in product information management and the scope for human error with Excel, it’s not for the faint-hearted in a big data-driven world.
+Excel – Organisations traditionally used manual processes such as Excel.
+Many still do.
+But there are many complexities involved in PIM.
+There’s also the scope of human error to consider in Excel.
+So, it’s not for the faint-hearted in a big data-driven world.

-ERP – Those distributors with enterprise resource planning (ERP) systems in place, have also tried to squeeze the most functionality possible out of them.
-But while ERP is undoubtedly a fantastic tool, it’s fair to say that most systems were not developed with product information management in mind.
+ERP – Distributors with an enterprise resource planning (ERP) system have tried to make them as functionable as possible.
+While ERP is a fantastic tool, most systems weren’t developed with PIM in mind.

-Aggregators– When it came to sourcing product information, distributors would use big aggregator firms, such as CNET.
-This was a very quick way of getting information, but distributors and retailers are increasingly requiring greater detail and differentiation when it comes to describing their products’ attributes.
-Organisations do sometimes use copywriters to enrich this information for their various channels – but it’s a lengthy process.
+Aggregators– Distributors would traditionally use aggregator firms such as CNET to source product information.
+This was a quick way of getting data.
+But distributors are requiring more detailed information for their product attributes.
+Sometimes, companies do use copywriters to enrich this information for different channels.
+But it’s a lengthy process.

-DAM– Digital asset management (DAM) is another tool worth mentioning as it’s often confused with PIM.
-DAM, however, is a specialist system for storing digital assets including photos, videos, and documentation such as manuals.
-This is primarily for people working with visual files but it’s not specifically product related.
+DAM– Digital asset management (DAM) is worth mentioning as it’s often confused with PIM.
+However, DAM is a specialist system for storing digital assets such as photos and videos.
+This is for people working with visual files, but it’s not specifically product related.

-MDM– As PIM has become more sophisticated, its ability to integrate with other systems and communicate information has vastly improved.
-This is making traditional master data management systems (MDM) redundant as a means of sharing the enriched product data provided by PIM.
+MDM– PIM has grown more sophisticated.
+So its ability to integrate with other systems has vastly improved.
+This makes traditional master data management systems (MDM) redundant for sharing product data provided by PIM.

 PIM’s ‘golden record’

 The latest PIM solutions offer an improvement on all the above systems.

 PIM connects disparate internal systems with a single source of information.
 A golden record if you will.
 This feeds correct product data into each system across a company, ensuring it’s updated automatically.